AllianceSoftware/django-allianceutils/README.md

         * Removed autodumpdata and its related checks
         * Fix `GenericUserProfileQueryset` values() and values_list() incorrectly reject all args
         * CurrentUserMiddleware now supports the post-django-1.11 MIDDLEWARE
+        * Replaces boto used by AllianceStorage with Boto3
+        * now supports django 1.11 and 2.2 (dropped support for 2.1)
     * 0.5.0
         * Breaking Changes
             * drop support for python 3.4, 3.5